Himani3010/Reach/readme.txt

 == Change Log ==

+= 1.0.10 - 27/02/2016 =
+* Fixed the width of the donation form on campaign pages when no widgets are activated. [#37](https://github.com/Charitable/Reach/issues/37)

 = 1.0.9 - 13/09/2016 =
 * Fixed an issue that resulted in 'undefined' being displayed at the bottom of the mobile menu when Charitable is not activated. [#34](https://github.com/Charitable/Reach/issues/34)